Volentix/Vulcan/docs/install.md

 ## Install Istio

+### Move Helm Charts

 First you mist move the zipped charts into the `/var/lib/rancher/k3s/server/static/charts` folder.

 The zip files can be found in the project root/src/helm directory.
+If you created the k3sdownloads in the home directory, you can use the following.
 ```
-cd src/helm
+cd ~/k3sdownloads/Vulcan/src/helm
 ```

 Next copy the files over to the charts directory: